bevyengine/bevy-website/content/learn/book/storing-data/entities-components.md

   - Logic that will only be repeated once generally belongs in systems
   - Methods make it easier to understand the actual gameplay logic in your systems, and fix bugs in a single place
 - **Marker components** (using unit structs) are incredibly valuable for extending your design
-  - It is very common to want to quickly look for "all entities that are a `Tower`", or "all entities that are `Chilled`
+  - It is very common to want to quickly look for "all entities that are a `Tower`", or "all entities that are `Chilled`"
   - Filtering by component presence/absence is (generally) faster and clearer than looping through a list of boolean values
   - Try to model meaningful groups at several levels of abstraction / along multiple axes: e.g. `Unit`, `Ant`, `Combatant`
 - Enum components are very expressive, and help reduce bugs